ctnava/rxtechnotes/ref/technician_career.md

 2. **Measuring** and preparing exact amounts of prescribed medications
 3. **Packaging and labeling** medications for patient use
    - **Prepackaging** bulk medications into unit doses
-4. **Managing inventory**, including tracking stock and reporting shortages to pharmacists
+4. **Managing inventory**, including tracking stock, ordering medication, reporting shortages to pharmacists, and other product stock duties
 5. **Processing insurance claims** and handling payments
 6. **Entering patient information** into pharmacy information systems
 7. **Handling phone calls** and addressing routine inquiries